Cyrax46/Elastic-siem/README.md

 ### Tools Used

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Security Information and Event Management (SIEM) system for log ingestion and analysis(Elastic).
-- Network analysis for capturing and examining network traffic.
+- Network analysis tool nmap,for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps
 - Set up a free Elastic account.